 2.2 Save Time & Make Changes Faster

-Your Schema Templates can be added to any page on your website by setting a display condition, in fact, you can take advantage of this feature to carefully plan and add the Schema Markup to your entire website.
+Your Schema Templates can be added to any page on your website by setting a display condition; you can take advantage of this feature to carefully plan and add the Schema Markup to your entire website.

 Note: If you don’t want to set a display condition, you can directly use the Schema template on any page under the Schema tab in Rank Math’s Meta Box.